 - Measuring and improving non-technical skills among surgical team members, especially in stressful situations.

 - Assessing ergonomics and cognitive load of surgical team members during robotic-assisted surgery to develop improved training and performance support approaches.

 - Extending the longevity of healthy and productive careers in the field of surgery.

 Selection Process: Applicants must first submit a Letter of Intent (LOI) to Propose as detailed below.
-Grant LOIs will be reviewed and ranked by an internal selection committee.
+Grant LOIs will be reviewed and ranked by an Intuitive Foundation selection committee.
 LOIs reaching a predetermined scoring threshold will be invited to submit a full grant.
-All LOIs as well as invited full grant applications will be reviewed and scored on the following criteria:
+All LOIs, as well as invited full grant applications, will be reviewed and scored on the following criteria:

 - Clarity of research goals and objectives

 - Clinical relevance and value